repeats/Repeat/README.md

 FAQ
 ===

+## What is the difference between this and [AutoHotkey](https://autohotkey.com/)?
+1. This runs on any platform that supports Java and is non [headless](https://en.wikipedia.org/wiki/Headless_software).
+AutoHotkey is written for Windows.
+Repeat works fine on your Linux machine at work as well as your Window gaming setup at home.
+2. The only limit to your hotkey power is your knowledge of the language you write your tasks in (e.g. Java, Python or C#).
+You don't have to learn a new meta language provided by AutoHotkey.
+This allows you to leverage your expertise in the language chosen and/or the immense support from the internet.

+## Why is this not available in non headless system?
+It does not make sense to listen to keyboard and mouse events in a headless system.
+How can you move your mouse if you have no screen?
+What would typing a key mean in such system?

 ## How do I change the global hotkeys (e.g. run task, start recording, stop recording)?
 You can change global hotkeys: In menu Settings --> Hotkey